aravindmunna/hello-world-react-and-typescript-book/Samples/ComponentComposition.md

 ```
 import * as React from 'react';
-import HelloForm from 'helloform';
+import HelloForm from './helloform';
-import HelloContent from 'hellocontent';
+import HelloContent from './hellocontent';
 ```

 To compose with components the components you want to compose have to be in scope.
-To do this we import the components. `HelloForm` and `HelloContent` are imported by using the `import` statement with the `from` value being the name of the component.
+To do this we import the components. `HelloForm` and `HelloContent` are imported by using the `import` statement with the `from` value being the relative path to the component with no extension.

 ---